Amalia Pallares, Vice Chancellor for Diversity, Equity and Engagement

 Vice Chancellor for Diversity, Equity and Engagement Heading link

 Amalia Pallares serves as the Vice Chancellor for Diversity, Equity and Engagement, while also holding her position as a Professor of Political Science and Latin American and Latino Studies.

-While serving as an advisor to the Chancellor and Provost on many campus issues and initiatives, Dr Pallares is responsible for overseeing and guiding various units in the Office of Diversity, Equity and Engagement; facilitating campus-wide efforts to enhance diversity, inclusion and equity; and engaging the wider community around these issues.
+While serving as an advisor to the Chancellor and Provost on many campus issues and initiatives, Dr. Pallares is responsible for overseeing and guiding various units in the Office of Diversity, Equity and Engagement; creating innovative programming and facilitating campus-wide efforts to enhance diversity, inclusion and equity; and engaging the wider community around these issues.